David Morgan (businessman): J.C. Flowers & Co.

 In 2009 Morgan was appointed managing director at J.C.
 Flowers & Co. in charge of Europe and Asia Pacific.
 He was previously a chairman of J.C.
 Flowers (Australia) Pty Limited as well as a global operating partner of J.C.
 Flowers & Co.
 LLC.

 Personal life

 Morgan is married to Ros Kelly, a former Minister in the Australian Federal Governments of Bob Hawke and Paul Keating.

 Awards and honors

-Morgan was made an Officer of the Order of Australia in the Australia Day Honours of 2009 by the Federal Government for his service as a leader in the development of policies for the financial sector.
+Morgan was made an Officer of the Order of Australia in the Australia Day Honours of 2009 for his service as a leader in the development of policies for the financial sector.
 These policies affected the regulation of financial institutions, corporate social responsibility, and economic reform.

 In 2008, Morgan chaired The Future Direction for the Australian Economy at the Prime Minister's Australia 2020 Summit.

 In 2014 he was selected to join an international advisory panel to provide input to the Australian Government Financial System Inquiry.